Variance-Optimal Arm Selection: Misallocation Minimization and Best Arm Identification: Sub-Gaussian Distributions and Sharpe Ratio

 \section{Sub-Gaussian Distributions and Sharpe Ratio}

 In this section, we extend our framework from bounded distributions to sub-Gaussian distributions.
-Specifically, we first derive a concentration inequality for the sample variance of sub-Gaussian random variables.
-Building on this, we then extend our analysis to establish novel concentration bounds for the \ac{SR}.
-It is important to note that in this work, we define the \ac{SR} as $\mu / \sigma^2$, where $\mu$ is the mean and $\sigma^2$ is the variance, deviating from the classical definition of $\mu / \sigma$.
+Specifically, we first derive a concentration inequality for the sample variance and standard deviation of sub-Gaussian random variables.
+Building on this, we extend our analysis to establish novel concentration bounds for the \ac{SR}. \begin{theorem} Let $X_1, X_2, \dots, X_n$ be i.i.d. sub-Gaussian random variables with mean $\mu$, variance $\sigma^2$, and sub-Gaussian parameter $v^2$, satisfying